 Make a Difference Day (MADD) generally occurs in October.
 Five-to-seven hundred Allegheny students work alongside a comparable number of community members to complete more than 125 projects in the local area.
 Projects range from raking leaves to painting houses to building wheelchair ramps.

-Allegheny Homecoming brings out the blue and gold—and Gator pride!
-Homecoming festivities include Saturday athletic contests, the Tail-Gator luncheon, free t-shirts, spirit item giveaways, and other activities sponsored by the Major Events Committee (MEC).
+Allegheny Homecoming, which more recently has been titled Blue & Gold Weekend, brings out the blue and gold—and Gator pride!
+Blue & Gold Weekend festivities include Saturday athletic contests, the Tail-Gator luncheon, free t-shirts, spirit item giveaways, and other activities sponsored by the Major Events Committee (MEC).

-At Greek Sing, on Friday night of Family Weekend, each fraternity and sorority performs for seven to ten minutes to choreographed songs, singing, lip-syncing or performing short acts.
+At Greek Sing, formerly occurring the Friday night of Family Weekend however now as a part of Blue & Gold Weekend, each fraternity and sorority performs for seven to ten minutes to choreographed songs, singing, lip-syncing or performing short acts.
 Greek Sing is family friendly and, whether you’re Greek or not, a must-see at Allegheny.

 Orchesis Dance Performance

 With more than 100 dancers, Orchesis is an entirely student-run performance occurring in early November.
 Student choreographers create energetic and engaging performances in all types of genres including jazz, step, lyrical, AfroModern, tap and ballet.
 Near-capacity crowds of friends and family cheer for their favorite dancers.
 Each night’s show ends with the Senior piece: every senior, regardless of previous dance experience, is invited to participate.